wangui-nganga/todo_sample_app/.github/ISSUE_TEMPLATE/first-timer-only.md

 ---
-name: :sparkles: First Timer Only :sunny:
+name: First Timer Only :sunny:
 about: Create a First timer Only Issue
 title: first-timer-only
 labels: ''